Part of my research on robust evaluation of adaptive systems.

 Hart-Moore Validation (Experiment 21)

 GCL connects to Hart-Moore incomplete contract theory from economics (Nobel Prize 2016).
-Experiment 21 validates all four theoretical predictions including hold-up dynamics, relationship-specific investments, and residual control rights.
+Experiment 21 validates all four theoretical predictions.

 Prediction 1: Complete Contracts Enable Investment